Want your perfect workout program?

 Here are some more training tips for you to grow your lateral head tricep.

-To start, it can be extremely helpful to train your triceps after a rest day.
-With this strategy, you will need to arrange your training split to fit a new routine, but by taking a rest day before you work your triceps, you can prepare your body to work hard at the gym.
+Another useful tactic is to train your triceps after a rest day.
+By taking a rest day before you work your triceps, you can prepare your body to work hard at the gym.

-Multi-joint exercises, also known as compound exercises, are performed at best when your energy levels are high, which will usually be at the beginning of your workout routine.
-Multi-joint exercises will have two sets of joints working, such as a close-grip bench press where the shoulder and elbow joints are moving together.
+Multi-joint exercises are performed best when your energy levels are high.
+This will usually be at the beginning of your workout routine.
+This includes

 Once you start to tire out, you can then utilize single-joint movements to continue your training.

-Oftentimes workouts are created to work all different parts of a muscle or area of your body, but if you are trying to focus on your lateral head tricep then it can be helpful to incorporate multiple exercises into your routine that targets this muscle especially.
+If you are trying to focus on your lateral head, it can be helpful to incorporate multiple exercises into your routine that targets this muscle especially.

-Remember to mix it up and utilize exercises that differ from one another, to make sure you are taking the proper steps to achieve your fitness goals.
+Remember to mix it up and utilize exercises that differ from one another.

 While doing lateral head exercises, having the proper form will be crucial.
 By keeping your elbows tucked to the side and staying in control of your movements, you will be able to maintain the perfect form during your workouts.